department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 * **Problems &ndash;** Count on problems coming up everywhere.
 Dedicate a significant amount of time and resources to identifying and addressing problems that come up.
 Don’t let problems fester, go ignored, or unaddressed.
 One way to think of this is don’t let too much bad "API governance debt" accumulate.

-* **Existing realities &ndash;** API governance can’t proceed without taking your existing realities &mdash such as legacy system environments &mdash into account.
+* **Existing realities &ndash;** API governance can’t proceed without taking your existing realities &mdash; such as legacy system environments &mdash; into account.
 While your objective should be to move the delivery of APIs to a specific destination, the strategy needs to be rooted in what exists today in order to build a bridge to where you want to be.

 Not all organizations are ready for capital "G" governance.
 Some have to accept lower “g” governance, doing what they can with what they have to drive some aspect of governance forward.
 While an organized, centralized, and well-funded governance program is ideal and can achieve significant progress, a significant amount can still be achieved using a scrappier approach, at least until those efforts gain more traction and the resource attention deserved.